 The Law Offices of Jason R. Schultz, P.C. handles all types of medical malpractice cases.
 Below are some examples of situations that may warrant a claim or lawsuit.

-- Operating on the wrong person or wrong limb
+- Surgical errors like operating on the wrong person or wrong limb

 - Performing an unnecessary procedure